 Diplomas and transcripts that are not in English must be submitted together with an official notarized translation.
-In certain cases, the Office of Admissions may require applicants to present additional documentation.
-All documents submitted for admissions consideration must be sent via post to the Office of Admissions at UoPeople.
-Documents submitted become the property of University of the People and will not be returned to applicants.
+In certain cases, the Admissions Office may require applicants to present additional documentation.
+All documents submitted become the property of University of the People and will not be returned to applicants.